DR NATALIE LANCER

 PhD, MA (Oxon), PGCE, MA (Lond), Dip Psych (Open), CPsychol

 She is accredited by the British Psychological Society and the Association for Coaching.
-As a Chartered Coaching Psychologist, she helps people become a more motivated, disciplined and energised version of themselves so they can achieve the goals and aspirations they have had for many years, but couldn’t achieve before.
-She does this by combining the teaching of timeless existential philosophical truths about how to pursue our life projects and fast-paced, practical coaching to ensure we embed motivating routines and structures to achieve our goals.
-Expect accountability, humour and extraordinary psychological growth.
+As a Chartered Coaching Psychologist, she applies the latest research to her coaching practice.
+She combines the teaching of timeless existential philosophical truths about how to pursue our life projects and fast-paced, practical coaching to ensure we embed motivating routines and structures to achieve our goals.
+Expect accountability, humour and psychological growth.

-As well as working as a Coaching Psychologist, Natalie has a number of voluntary positions and cares for her three young daughters.
+As well as working as a Coaching Psychologist, Natalie cares for her three young daughters.
 She fully understands the need for work-life balance and shares practical strategies on how to juggle pushing forward on our goals with family commitments.

 As a British Psychological Society Registered Applied Psychology Practice Supervisor, she supervises coaches and coaching psychologists, helping them reflect on and improve their practice.